OPS-E2E-PPE/VBA-Docs/api/Project.Resource.Overallocated.md

 ---
-title: Resource.Overallocated Property (Project) ms.prod: project-server
+title: Resource.Overallocated property (Project) ms.service: project-server
 api_name:
 - Project.Resource.Overallocated
 ms.assetid: 4cb06be7-0140-1bd0-3314-2a6b50d5a51b
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Resource.Overallocated Property (Project)
+# Resource.Overallocated property (Project)

  **True** if a resource is overallocated.
 Read-only **Boolean**.

 ## Syntax

 _expression_. `Overallocated`

 _expression_ A variable that represents a [Resource](./Project.Resource.md) object.

 ## Remarks

 The **Overallocated** property does not return any meaningful information for material resources.

 ## Example